apache/airavata/thrift-interface-descriptions/README.md

 1. install go by following :
 https://tecadmin.net/install-go-on-ubuntu/

+lets say that the gopath is  `$HOME/Projects/Proj1/`

 2. make sure to remember the `gopath` directory you set

 3. install thrift only from the repo by 'cloning' and 'following the README' in the follwing repo:
 "https://github.com/apache/thrift"

-4. Make sure that your `gopath` has all the dependency go-stubs: lets say that the gopath is  $HOME/Projects/Proj1/ :

 4. create a directory named `src` under `$HOME/Projects/Proj1/`